top of page

 Accessibility and suitability

-All events have step-free access and accessible toilet facilities where possible, and are largely designed to be suitable for all ages and needs.
+Not all events have step-free access as the festival is situated within heritage site.
+The festival has accessible toilet facilities and is largely designed to be suitable for all ages and needs.
+Please check individual events for content warnings and age restrictions.
 Visitors with additional access requirements or concerns should notify the venue or organisers in advance.
-A free companion ticket is available with proof of eligibility, please get in touch at hello@wintertidefestival.co.uk for more information.
+A free companion ticket is available with proof of eligibility, please get in touch at hello@wintertidefestival.co.uk for more information

 Artists and studios